ebdrup/json-schema-benchmark/reports/jsonschema.md

 # [`jsonschema`](https://github.com/tdegrunt/jsonschema) failed tests

 Some validators have deliberately chosen not to support parts of the spec.
-Go tho the [`jsonschema`](https://github.com/tdegrunt/jsonschema) homepage to learn if that is the case for these tests.
+Go to the [`jsonschema`](https://github.com/tdegrunt/jsonschema) homepage to learn if that is the case for these tests.

 |test failed|reason